MarynaShavlak/dev-interview-hub/src/widgets/Sidebar/README.md

 ## Public API
 - **Components**:
-    - `Sidebar`: Component that dynamically switches between the modern `RedesignedSidebar` and the legacy `DeprecatedSidebar`, ensuring alignment with the application's design preferences and enhancing user navigation experience.
+    - `Sidebar`: Component that dynamically switches between the modern `SidebarRedesigned` and the legacy `SidebarDeprecated`, ensuring alignment with the application's design preferences and enhancing user navigation experience.

 ## Conclusion
 The `Sidebar` module serves as a comprehensive navigation solution that enhances the overall user experience through its well-structured architecture and versatile components.
-By integrating both the `RedesignedSidebar` and `DeprecatedSidebar`, the module adapts seamlessly to current design preferences, ensuring that users always interact with an interface that feels intuitive and modern.
+By integrating both the `SidebarRedesigned` and `SidebarDeprecated`, the module adapts seamlessly to current design preferences, ensuring that users always interact with an interface that feels intuitive and modern.
 The inclusion of hooks like `useSidebarCollapse` and `useSidebarItems` further enriches the module, providing essential functionality for managing the sidebar's collapsed state and dynamically generating navigation items based on user authentication and feature toggles.
 This cohesive structure, combining components and hooks, empowers the `Sidebar` module to deliver a consistent, responsive, and user-friendly navigation experience that aligns perfectly with the application's design goals.